pvginkel/NHttp/README.markdown

 This method can also be used to change the interface the HttpServer should be listening to.

+## Logging

+NHttp does not have a dependency on a logging framework, but uses Common.Logging if it's available.
+To enable logging, add a reference to Common.Logging (the version doesn't matter) to your project.

 ## Bugs

 Bugs should be reported through github at